Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: You found a bug?
+About: You found a bug?
 Tell us about so that we can try to fix it.
-title: Describe your problem in a short sentence
+Title: Describe your problem in a short sentence
-labels: bug
+Labels: bug
 ---

 **Describe the bug**